jtkovacs/jtkovacs.github.io/REFS/TOCS/databases_TOC.md

 - The structure of the entire database---all entities, attributes, relationships, and constraints---is described by a conceptual schema.
 This conceptual layer is **physically independent** from implementation details.
 - Implementation details, including storage allocation, compression, and encryption, are described by an internal schema.

-Then, the DBMS creates **mappings** between schemas (also called intensions; a realization of a schema is called the extension or state of the database).
+Then, the DBMS creates mappings (also called intensions; a realization of a schema is called the extension or state of the database) between schemas.